 • FollowMe—Automated redirection to a personal redirecting service which could be Simultaneous Ringing, Sequential Ringing, Office Anywhere, or Remote Office

-• CallQueue—A Call center call to an agent or a user (a member of call queue)
+• CallQueue—A Call center call to an agent or a user (a member of the call queue)

 • HuntGroup—A hunt-group-based call to an agent or a user (denotes a member of the hunt group).

 • ExplicitIdxxx—Enterprise voice portal redirection to the user’s home voice portal.
-The “xxx” part are the digits collected from the caller, identifying the target mailbox (Extension or DN)
+The “xxx” part is the digits collected from the caller, identifying the target mailbox (Extension or DN).

 • ImplicitId—Indicates an enterprise voice portal redirection to the user’s home voice portal

-• Unavailable—To a Voicemail, when user has no App or device
+• Unavailable—To a Voicemail (VM), when the user has no App or device.

 • Unrecognized—Unable to determine the reason